 the absences still bearing

-an administrator’s mark.
+the administrator’s mark.

 The Coach Station, St James Boulevard, Newcastle upon Tyne